-BOSTON — The Massachusetts Department of Public Health (DPH) is closely collaborating with the U.S. Centers for Disease Control and Prevention (CDC) and the U.S. Food and Drug Administration (FDA) to jointly investigate an outbreak of Aspergillus (fungal) meningitis in Florida, Indiana, Maryland, Michigan, Minnesota, North Carolina, Ohio, Tennessee and Virginia.
-There are now 105 cases reported, and eight people have died.
+BOSTON — The Massachusetts Department of Public Health (DPH), the U.S. Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) continue to collaborate on the ongoing investigation into an outbreak of Aspergillus (fungal) meningitis in Florida, Indiana, Maryland, Michigan, North Carolina, Tennessee and Virginia.

 # # #